moby/moby/docs/reference/commandline/run.md

                                     or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
-      --sig-proxy                   Proxy received signals to the process (default true) --stop-signal string          Signal to stop a container, SIGTERM by default (default "SIGTERM") --storage-opt value           Storage driver options for the container (default []) --sysctl value                Sysctl options (default map[])
+      --sig-proxy                   Proxy received signals to the process (default true) --stop-signal string          Signal to stop a container, SIGTERM by default (default "SIGTERM") --stop-timeout=10             Timeout (in seconds) to stop a container --storage-opt value           Storage driver options for the container (default []) --sysctl value                Sysctl options (default map[])
       --tmpfs value                 Mount a tmpfs directory (default [])